zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 We'll soon learn all about reading error messages.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-lecture-intro-what-is-a-program' title='What is a Program?'>What is a Program?</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/ruby-lecture-intro-what-is-a-program'>What is a Program?</a> on Learn.co and start learning to code for free.</p>